Martín Plot

 New School for Social Research

-Martín Plot (PhD, New School for Social Research, 2004--Alfred Schutz Memorial Award in Philosophy and Sociology) was a full-time faculty in the CalArts’ School of Critical Studies from 2003 to 2015.
+Martín Plot (PhD, New School for Social Research, 2004--Alfred Schutz Memorial Award in Philosophy and Sociology) was full-time, regular faculty at the CalArts’ School of Critical Studies from 2003 to 2015.
 Since then, he has become a Research Fellow in Political Thought in the CalArts’ MA Aesthetics and Politics program and he is also a Research Professor of Political Theory at the Argentine CONICET.
 He works in the fields of political and social theory/philosophy, Latin American studies, cultural and political sociology, and American politics.